gamemode-3/thelittlethings/README.md

 ```

 `names_of_a` is now `["a", "b", "c"]`.

+if you want to get the object's names in a different frame, use the `frame` keyword argument and pass an `inspect.frame` object.

 ### ⛭ technical details
 `get_names` uses `inspect` and will only scan the frame's `locals` and `globals` for names. if a name has been assigned in a different frame, it will not be returned.